 This is not to say that empowering working practices cannot be developed through distributed working.
 The key is to not separate conception and execution work.
 Epitome, for instance, is a workforce analytics company helmed by a distributed global workforce, with a team of 40 professionals working digitally across Malaysia, Singapore, the UK, and more.
 High levels of trust and discretion are embedded not just in the work of the professionals employed by the company, but also of other gig workers that it hires.
 But digitally offshoring work for per piece remuneration is so much easier to manage.
 Is this the start of the race to the bottom for high-skilled work?

 Preparing for a world of distributed workers starts with a recognition that our current social institutions are poorly equipped to deal with distributed working practices.
 Labour market policies, union activities, education systems and professional associations are organised with the assumption that labour is within physical borders.
 Distributed working is mounting a significant challenge to this basic assumption.

 If we leave it to the market to set the standards for distributed work practices, we may be allowing for the hollowing out of professional expertise and judgement, thereby undoing the rich knowledge and skill base we have nurtured over the past few decades of human capital investment.

 Shestakofsky, B. (2017).
 Working algorithms: software automation and the future of work.
 Work and Occupations, 44:4, 376-423.

-Brown, Lauder and Ashton.
-(2011).
-The global auction: the broken promises of education, jobs and incomes.
-New York: Oxford University Press.
+Brown, P., Ashton, D. N., & Lauder, H. (2012).
+The Global Auction: The broken promises of education, jobs and incomes.
+Oxford University Press.